aktcope4066/semGroup18/use-cases/usecase07.md

 ### Goal in Context

-*As a member of the organization, I want to access a report of all capital cities in a region organized by population from largest to smallest.
-So, that I can assess the demographic significance of capital cities in relation to their countries*
+*As a Demographic Analyst, I want to access a report of all capital cities in a region organized by population, from largest to smallest, so that I can assess the demographic significance of capital cities in relation to their countries and regions.*

 ### Scope